Search Programs

 Once graduating from an accredited vet tech program, students will sit for the VTNE.
 Once a program graduate passes the VTNE, they can apply for licensure by providing the following documentation to the Kansas Board of Veterinary Examiners:

 Once these materials are submitted, license candidates will receive a copy of the Kansas Practice Act with a matching exam.
-Candidates must get 90 percent of exam questions right on the open book exam to pass.
+To pass, candidates must answer 90 percent of the open-book exam questions correctly.
 If they don’t, the exam must be retaken.
-Vet techs must renew licensure in March of each year for $10.
+Vet techs must renew their licensure in March of each year.

-Although vet techs may want to engage in continuing education to stay on top of trends and breakthroughs in veterinary medicine, no continuing education is required for license renewal in Kansas.
+Although vet techs may want to engage in continuing education to stay current with trends and breakthroughs in veterinary medicine, no continuing education is required for license renewal in Kansas.